AI Use Cases/Logistics

 Is our Human Resources data kept secure during this process?

-Yes.
+Yes, within the limits we're honest about.
 All integrations with Oracle Transportation Management, MercuryGate TMS, and payroll systems use encrypted API connections and role-based access controls.
-FMCSA hours-of-service data and HAZMAT credential records are segregated and handled under applicable 49 CFR and C-TPAT security requirements.
-Data residency stays within your infrastructure or compliant cloud environment.
+FMCSA hours-of-service data and HAZMAT credential records are segregated and handled under applicable 49 CFR and C-TPAT security requirements, and data residency stays within your infrastructure or compliant cloud environment.
+No vendor can honestly promise absolute security, so don't take our word for it - ask to see our data-processing terms and put them in the contract before you sign.

 What is the timeframe to deploy AI flight risk & retention scoring?

-Deployment typically takes 10-14 weeks.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 cover data integration and TMS/payroll API setup; weeks 4-8 involve model training on your historical dispatch, ELD, and turnover data; weeks 9-12 include pilot testing with your HR and dispatch teams; weeks 13-14 are full go-live and workflow integration.
-Most logistics clients see measurable results - first intervention successes and turnover velocity drops - within 60 days of production launch.
+A rollout like this is scoped to show measurable results - first intervention successes and turnover velocity drops - within 60 days of production launch.

 What logistics-specific factors does the AI flight risk model consider?